rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/9b-tekton.md

     🪄 Observe the **`nordmart-review`** pipeline running with the **`load-testing`** task.

-    If the pipeline fails due to the tresholds we set, you can always adjust it by updating the `locustfile.py` with higher values.
+    If the pipeline fails due to the thresholds we set, you can always adjust it by updating the `locustfile.py` with higher values.

     ```py
         if environment.stats.total.fail_ratio > 0.01: